iabhisheksaini01/Documentation/poc_unit_testing.md

 ```
 Navigate to target/site to view the generated report in your browser.

+---

 ## POC Conclusion
-This Proof of Concept (POC) demonstrates the process of setting up and executing unit tests in a Java project using JUnit and Maven.
-By incorporating unit tests into the development lifecycle, you can ensure code reliability, early bug detection, and maintainability.
-Tools like Maven and JUnit, along with best practices such as isolating tests and automating the testing process, significantly improve software quality.
-The continuous integration setup automates the testing process, ensuring that any new changes do not break existing functionality.
+This POC shows that using JUnit and Maven for unit testing improves code reliability, detects bugs early, and ensures maintainability.
+Automated tests within a continuous integration setup help prevent new changes from breaking existing functionality, making the software more robust and dependable.

+---

 ## Contact Information